-The Company incurred approximately \$1,554 of legal, consulting and other professional fees related to the Merger, of which approximately \$500 was incurred in the year ended June 30, 2021 (2020 - \$1,054).
-The transaction costs applicable to the Merger have been classified as merger expenses in the consolidated statement of operations for the years ended June 30, 2021 and 2020.
+The Company incurred approximately \$1,554 of legal, consulting and other professional fees related to the Merger, of which approximately \$500 was incurred in the year ended June 30, 2021.
+The transaction costs incurred during the year ended June 30, 2021, applicable to the Merger have been classified as merger expenses in the consolidated statement of operations for the year ended June 30, 2021.